gabd-students/klingeman_dylan/README.md

 ### [Here is a link to a youtube video I found recently that I thought was very interesting](https://www.youtube.com/watch?v=2j6Dzwn8Qao).
 It is of a guy who builds these **crazy** structures out of only sticks, dirt, mud, trees, and with his *bare hands*.

 ### My Top 3 Movies:
- -Click
+ - Click
- -50 First Dates
+ - 50 First Dates
- -The Do over
+ - The Do over

 ### The best three flavors of ice cream in order
  1. Moose tracks